vinayavasu/SAILORS/README.md

 SAILORS is cross-referenced against:

-- OWASP Top 10 for LLM Applications
+- OWASP Top 10 for LLM Applications (2026)
-- OWASP Top 10 for Agentic Applications, referred to as the "Agentic Top 10"
+- OWASP Top 10 for Agentic Applications (2026)
 - MITRE ATLAS tactics, where applicable at the capability level

-The full mapping table is in `/mapping`.
+The full mapping table is in [mapping.md](mapping.md).
+A coverage matrix showing what SAILORS covers directly, partially, and what companion controls fill the gaps is in [docs/owasp-coverage-matrix.md](docs/owasp-coverage-matrix.md).

+SAILORS provides direct or partial design-time coverage for most capability-level OWASP LLM and Agentic risks.
+For architecture-level and runtime risks (supply chain, data poisoning, unbounded consumption, inter-agent communication), SAILORS defines companion controls rather than extending the 7-check scope.

 ## What Comes After SAILORS